aws/amazon-freertos/demos/dev_mode_key_provisioning/README.md

 ```

 ### Certificate Import ###
 With the certificate issued, the next step is to import it into your device.
 You will also need to import your Certificate Authority (CA) certificate, since it is required in order for first-time authentication to AWS IoT to succeed when using JITP.
-In the aws_clientcredential_keys.h file in your project, set the keyCLIENT_CERTIFICATE_PEM macro to be the contents of deviceCert.pem and set the keyJITR_DEVICE_CERTIFICATE_AUTHORITY_PEM macro to be the contents of rootCA.pem.
+In the *aws_clientcredential_keys.h* file in your project, set the `keyCLIENT_CERTIFICATE_PEM` macro to be the contents of *deviceCert.pem* and set the `keyJITR_DEVICE_CERTIFICATE_AUTHORITY_PEM` macro to be the contents of *rootCA.pem*.

 Recompile your project after the header change described above.
 Then re-run the MQTT Hello World demo in order to connect to AWS IoT with your new certificate and private key.
 Please note that the authentication attempt will again fail - see the next section.

 ### Device Authorization ###
-The Enable Automatic Registration section of Use Your Own Certificate describes how to create a Lambda that will automatically mark your new device certificate as ACTIVE in the AWS IoT registry.
+The *Enable Automatic Registration* section of [Use Your Own Certificate](https://docs.aws.amazon.com/iot/latest/developerguide/device-certs-your-own.html) describes how to create a Lambda that will automatically mark your new device certificate as ACTIVE in the AWS IoT registry.
 If you are not using a Lambda, you must create a new Thing, attach the PENDING certificate and a policy to your Thing, and then mark the certificate as ACTIVE.
 All of those steps can be performed manually in the AWS IoT console.

 Once the new client certificate is ACTIVE and associated with a Thing and policy, run the MQTT Hello World demo again.
 This time, the connection to the AWS IoT MQTT broker will succeed.